-This report presents the topline research findings of an online survey carried out with 584 'estranged from parents' students in July 2015.
-9,338 students were eligible in total and the same was chosen to be representative.

-The Student Loans Company (SLC) promoted an online quantitative survey to students who are classified as independent under the bracket 'irreconcilably estranged from parents'.
+9,338 students who were 'estranged from parents' were eligible and the sample was chosen by SLC to be representative.
+334 students who had 'withdrawn' or 'suspended' were also included.
+The Student Loans Company (SLC) and Stand Alone Charity promoted an online survey to students who are classified as independent under the bracket 'irreconcilably estranged from parents'.